jlescarlan11/project-krawl/docs/design/WIREFRAMES.md

 ## Accessibility Specifications

+> **Note:** This section provides accessibility patterns and examples.
+For comprehensive accessibility guidelines covering all WCAG 2.1 Level AA requirements, see [ACCESSIBILITY_GUIDELINES.md](./ACCESSIBILITY_GUIDELINES.md).
+For developer and QA checklists, see [ACCESSIBILITY_CHECKLIST.md](./ACCESSIBILITY_CHECKLIST.md).

 This section documents accessibility requirements and patterns to ensure the application is usable by everyone.

 ### Focus States